dheidelberger/broll-credit-copier/README.md

 As of version 2.1.0, I've added a number of new features, most notably testing.
 This has required a lot of code reconfiguration and also means that there's now a building process for the extension via Gulp.
 I haven't had time to update this documentation yet, so for the moment, the installation, build, and contribution sections are not very accurate.

+## Privacy Policy
+#### (A version of this text will soon be added into the extension to comply with [Google's new policy](https://developer.chrome.com/webstore/user_data))

+This extension collects no data, personal or otherwise, however, it does handle data which Google deems to be sensitive.
+As such, [Google requires](https://developer.chrome.com/webstore/user_data) this privacy statement.

+This extension is only activated when you click on it (or use its keyboard shortcut).
+Chrome's [Declarative Content API](https://developer.chrome.com/extensions/declarativeContent), not the extension itself, determines when the extension is clickable.
+As such, the extension receives no information about a page you are visiting until you click it.

+No data is collected by this extension or sent to any remote server with the following exceptions:
+An encrypted HTTPS API call is made to the [Vimeo](https://developer.vimeo.com/) or [YouTube API](https://developers.google.com/youtube/v3/) when this extension is used on one of those sites in order to provide metadata for videos on those sites that can't be found on the page itself.
+No information is transmitted in these API requests apart from the URL of the video on the current page.

+This extension will also periodically ask for your initials.
+This information is not stored by the extension itself, but it is synced across your personal Chrome installs and stored on Google’s servers using [Google Chrome's Storage API](https://developers.chrome.com/extensions/storage).

 ## Installation

 ### "Prebuilt" version from the Chrome store